Sachinsen1295/ML/README.md

 conda activate venv
 ````

-"to install requirements file"
+to install requirements file
 ````
 pip install -r requirements.txt

 ````

-> Note : create app.py file and in command prompt type
+Create app.py file and in command prompt type  to rune the file
 ````
 python app.py
 ````

-#### Push changes to github # comands
+### Push changes to github # comands

-> note: to Add files in git
+Note: to Add files in git

 ````
 git add filename "to maintain the version control system"